 Coronado-based aircraft carrier USS Abraham Lincoln is now being used to block the Strait of Hormuz in the ongoing war with Iran, according to the Associated Press.
 The Strait of Hormuz, which connects the Persian Gulf to the Gulf of Oman and the Arabian Sea, is one of the world’s busiest shipping channels, with oil, […]

-Coronado’s popular free summer shuttle with San Diego’s Metropolitan Transit System (MTS) is back for its 14th year after seeing a record season in 2025.
+Coronado’s popular free summer shuttle with San Diego’s Metropolitan Transit System (MTS) will run through Sept.
+7 for its 14th year after seeing a record season in 2025.
 Costs for the program are projected to be around $147,000 with some tweaks to the operations.
-The city opted for smaller 35-foot mini buses instead of the typical 40-foot buses. […]
+The city opted for smaller 35-foot mini buses instead of the […]

 Coronado Unified candidate: Addressing academics and artificial intelligence